tdda/tdda/doc/source/cli.md

 `--epsilon` *EPSILON*       Epsilon fuzziness (tolerance for comparisons)

 `-a`, `--all`               Report all fields, even if there are no
 failures

 `-f`, `--fields`            Report only fields with failures

-`-r`, `--report` [*REPORT* ...]
-                        Report formats to write.
 `-t`, `--type_checking` {*strict*,*sloppy*}
-                        "sloppy" means consider all numeric types
+"sloppy" means consider all numeric types equivalent
-                        equivalent

 `--verify-required-fields`, `--vrf`
 Force verify of required fields

 `--verify-allowed-fields`, `--vaf`
 Force verify of allowed fields

 `--no-verify-required-fields`, `--no-vrf`
 Force no verication of required fields

 `--no-verify-allowed-fields`, `--no-vaf`
 Force no verification of allowed fields

 `--varf`, `--vraf`          Force verification of allowed and required
 fields

 `--no-varf`, `--no-vraf`    Force no verification of allowed and required
 fields

 `--pandas`, `--pd`          Use Pandas as DataFrame engine.
 `--polars`, `--pl`          Use Polars as DataFrame engine.
 `--backend`, `-B` *BACKEND*   Backend choice for Pandas
 (When dataframe engine is Pandas)
 `n` for numpy_nullable *
 `a` for pyarrow
 `o` for original.

 ### SEE ALSO